f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

     r10900-1-gsa#

-When translated into SNMP traps the states for these types of messsages are:
+When translated into SNMP traps the states for these types of messages are:

 - assert(1) or **alertEffect=1** is reported in alertEffect when alarm is raised.
 - clear(0) or **alertEffect=0** reported in alertEffect when alarm is cleared.